 EU-US Data Privacy Framework Policy:

-Veratad Technologies, LLC (“Veratad”), complies with the EU-US Data Privacy Framework (EU-US DPF), the UK Extension to the EU-US DPF, and the Swiss-US Data Privacy Framework (Swiss-US DPF as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom (UK, including Gibraltar) and Switzerland to the United States.
-Veratad has certified to the Department of Commerce that it adheres to the Data Privacy Framework (DPF).
-If there is any conflict between the terms in this privacy policy and the DPF, the DPF Principles shall govern.
+Veratad Technologies, LLC (“Veratad”), complies with the EU-US Data Privacy Framework (EU-US DPF), the UK Extension to the EU-US DPF, and the Swiss-US Data Privacy Framework (Swiss-US DPF) as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom (UK, including Gibraltar) and Switzerland to the United States.
+Veratad has certified to the Department of Commerce that it adheres to the Data Privacy Framework (DPF) Principles.
+If there is any conflict between the terms in this privacy policy and the DPF Principles, the DPF Principles shall govern.
 To learn more about the Data Privacy Framework program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

 We acknowledge the right of EU, UK and Swiss individuals to access their personal data.
-Upon request, Veratad will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
+Where Veratad acts as a data controller, upon request, Veratad will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
+Where Veratad acts as a data processor on behalf of a client, requests relating to personal data processed through the Client Services should be directed to the relevant client acting as the data controller, and Veratad will provide reasonable assistance to such clients in accordance with applicable law.
 To request this information please contact us at info@veratad.com.

 You may access, correct, or request deletion of your personal information processed or stored by Veratad by contacting us at info@veratad.com.
-We will respond to these requests within a reasonable time-frame.
+Where Veratad acts as a data controller, we will respond to such requests within a reasonable time-frame.
+Where Veratad acts as a data processor on behalf of a client, such requests should be directed to the relevant client acting as the data controller, and Veratad will provide reasonable assistance to that client as required under applicable law.

 We may retain your information for as long as your account is active or as needed to provide you services, comply with our legal and audit obligations, resolve disputes and enforce our agreements.

-We will also provide EU, UK or Swiss individuals with opt-out or opt-in choice before we share their data with third parties other than our agents, or before we use it for a purpose other than which it was originally collected or subsequently authorized.
+We will also provide EU, UK or Swiss individuals with an opt-out choice or opt-in choice for sensitive data before we share their data with third parties other than our agents, or before we use it for a purpose other than which it was originally collected or subsequently authorized.

 To limit the use and disclosure of your personal information, please submit a written request to info@veratad.com.